aiidateam/aiida-tutorials/docs/sections/calculations/workflows.md

 ## Submitting a work chain

-In order to run this work chain, we will again open the `verdi shell`.
+In order to run this work chain, you should again open the `verdi shell`.
-We will then load the work chain using its entry point and the `WorkflowFactory`:
+You should then load the work chain using its entry point and the `WorkflowFactory`:

 ```{code-block} ipython